deephaven/benchmark/docs/CollectedResults.md

 ## Benchmark Platform CSV

-The benchmark-platform csv contains details for the system/VM the test runner and Deephave Engine are running on including Available Processors, JVM version, OS version, etc.
+The benchmark-platform csv contains details for the system/VM where the test runner and Deephave Engine ran.
+Details include Available Processors, JVM version, OS version, etc.

+Columns defined in the file are:
+- origin: The service where the property was collected
+- name: The property name
+- value: The property value for the service

 Properties defined in the file are:
 - java.version: The version of java running the application